swedishhat/iot-reflow-oven/doc/01_triac-dimmer/README.md

 2. Don't die.
 3. If you have to die, look good doing it.

 I promise you that you will be in violation of all three if you don't respect how dangerous mains voltages can be.
-Hundreds of volts are nothing to sneeze at and can cause serious damage if you aren't careful.
 There are a few things to keep in mind when dealing with high voltages:

 * Don't connect high voltages to a breadboard.
 The risk of wires coming loose or accidentally touching / plugging into the wrong hole on a breadboard is not worth it.
 Soldering components to perfboard should be OK for prototyping though.